Vamsi1807/Shuttle_maven_july/README.md

-# 🚀 Shuttle Maven July
+# 🚀 Shuttle Court Management System

 Welcome to **Shuttle Maven July** – a web-based application for booking shuttle courts!
 This project demonstrates a full-stack Java web application featuring user authentication, booking management, and a stylish, responsive UI.